 Finally, I have been tracking data through Social Report to better understand what content is most successful with Elliott Bay Brewing Company’s audience.
 Overall, I have come to realize that photos with people in them get the most engagement, and hashtag optimization is key to growing a following.
 From the data I’ve tracked, I know that the audience wants to hear stories, but more so about employees than about the brewing process or different flavor profiles within the beer.
 Most of Elliott Bay Brewing Company’s following is between 30 and 60 years old, equally divided between male and female, and almost all of the audience lives in the United States.
 That being said, puns or use of “hip lingo” is not always ideal.
 Knowing this information helps me to cater to the audience and create fun, interesting content for those who are viewing it.

 I mentioned in my contract that I would record participation and interaction metrics to facilitate Elliott Bay’s participation in the Brewers Association sustainability tool, but after speaking with the managers at EBBC, this does not seem to be on the spectrum of work they would like me to pursue.
+Although the company values sustainability, there is more than enough work for me to do in regards to published content.
+Revamping social media platforms was more of a priority than having me to understand Elliott Bay’s interaction with this particular tool.

 I do not have a typical day at work.
 Some days I work from home, while others I work for hours at 1 or 2 of the four brewery locations.
 My 30 hours a week consists of researching best practices, taking and editing photos, chatting with employees to learn more about the company, writing employee spotlights, and posting content.
 Being a social media manager is a full-time job, and I could easily fill 40+ hours a week with work, so I have to constantly tell myself to put my phone down and and be present.
 Because the job is so time consuming, I plan to take and edit a whole stock of photos to leave with the company so that they have content to post when I am gone, because no one will be in the position.
 My work as an intern is definitely valued, so I am not sure why they do not want to keep the position filled or keep me on for a few paid hours a week.
 I assume that social media is not seen as a high priority because their customers consist of many regulars.
 The establishment is family oriented and I would guess that much of their marketing happens via word of mouth.